COSI153/ReactSummer/README.md

 ### add products
 This should be the page for famrers to publish their products.

+<b style='color:red'> 6/14/2020 Jae  </b> </br>
+if you type info about a product, it shows up on landing page. very buggy right now.
+1) use lower characters only
+2) due to limited available images, add only "apple, pineapple, watermellon"
+3) if you click "clear data" button, stored data in local storage is deleted.

 ### add items to shpping cart(in developing)
 This should be the page for users to add items to their wishlist/shopping cart